WSU-kduncan/s24cicd-ldav99/README-CI.md

   - what does it do and when
   - what variables in workflow are custom to your project
       - My Dockerhub namespace and repository name.
 Also my Github secrets.
-    - think may need to be changed if someone else is going to use it or you reuse it
+  - thing that may need to be changed if someone else is going to use it or you reuse it
       - Yes, they would need to use their own login credentials for dockerhub.

     I used this link to help me create my workflow: https://docs.github.com/en/actions/publishing-packages/publishing-docker-images